philbertshea/tp/docs/UserGuide.md

        * If you realise Alex is actually in tutorial group T01, use the `edit` command to edit his `TUTORIAL_GROUP` to T01 first.
 Then you can use the mark attendance command on him.

-Examples:
-* `att -i 1 -w 3` marks the first student as attended Tutorial Week 3.
-* `att -i 2 -w 10 -mc` marks the second student as on MC for Tutorial Week 10.
-* `att -t T01 -w 1 -nt` marks the whole tutorial group T01 as No Tutorial for Tutorial Week 1.
-  * This means each student in tutorial group T01 has his attendance updated to No Tutorial.

 * **Tip**: You can now mark the attendance of multiple persons and tutorial groups as valid.
   However, do note that if you are using the `-i` flag, to mark attendance of persons by index, the restrictions aforementioned apply to EVERY person listed.